 It’s not a bad idea to pay attention to the availability of long-term care nearby.
 Nearly 70 percent of people who are 65 and older will eventually develop disabilities and 35 percent will spend time in a nursing home, according to the Family Caregiver Alliance.
 A little basic research on the front end can help you make sure it’s a good one.
 AARP has articles that tell you what to look for.
 For instance: “Assisted Living: What to Ask” and “Assisted Living: Weighing the Options.”

-8. Social life
+8. Social life is rich

 Talk with people you meet to gather a sense of how friendly the community is.
 If you are looking for a faith community, investigate the congregations that might appeal to you and attend services at several to test the waters.
 Ask yourself where and how you will make friends.
 Shop the grocery stores at a couple of different times of day and week to see if people are interacting or simply hurrying in and out.
 Try to pick up a sense of how warm and open to newcomers the town is.
 Even those who are not social types may be unhappy in an atmosphere that is cold, exclusive or frenetic.

-9. Cafes, restaurants and gathering places
+9. Cafes, restaurants and gathering places are everywhere

 Where do people gather in the community you are considering?
 Try to look at the place with the eyes of someone who has just moved there: Visit the coffee shops, senior center, parks and movie theaters.
 If you speak a second language, is there a cultural center where you’ll feel at home?